St. Catherine Labouré Parish

 Welcome!
 Here you will find necessary information about what's happening at Sunday Religious Education (R.E.) in St. Catherine Labouré Parish.
 We look forward to a spiritual new year with you!

-This year the enrollment is 162 children and 102 families.
+This year our enrollment is 172 children and 106 families!

 Responsibilities of Parents in Religious Education